SolaceLabs/ep-api-wrapper/README.md

 # Solace Pubsub+ Event Portal REST API Wrapper

-This module makes implementing the Solace PubSub+ EP REST API in NodeJS/JS applications easier
+This module wraps the Solace PubSub+ EP REST API.
+This can be used to enable the creation of integrations, plugins, and component on top of the Solace PubSub+ Event API

 ## Installation